jeremyzilar/street-view/data/mocks/README.md

 7. Click "Import"

 **Important Notes**:
-- Bed types are stored as **names** (e.g., "Medical Respite – Women,General Adult Beds") which Airtable will automatically link to the correct records in the "Bed Types + Capacity" table
+- **Bed Types Needed** are stored as record IDs (e.g., `"rec123, rec456"`) which Airtable will automatically link
+- **Shelter** and **Bed Type** are also record IDs that will link to Providers and Bed Types tables
 - Airtable will auto-generate `Person ID` based on your formula field
-- The import recognizes comma-separated bed type names and creates the proper linked records
+- The import recognizes comma-separated IDs and creates the proper linked records
+- Only Active bed types are included in the data

 ### Method 2: Copy-Paste from CSV